 On July 6, 2018, the company held the extraordinary general meeting No. 1/2018 to approve the change in the company’s registered par value from 10 Baht to 1 Baht per share.
 And, effectively on July 13, 2018, the new registered par value had resulted in the company’s common shares increased from 257,833,407 shares, par value at 10 Baht per share, to 2,578,334,070 shares, par value at 1 Baht per share.

-For 2019, KTC has aimed to achieve its credit card spending growth of 15%, yet for the first quarter, it only expanded at 10%.
-The company has also targeted its receivables portfolio expansion at 10%, yet for the first quarter, the growth was only at 7% (YoY).
-In addition, the company’s NPL at the end of first quarter stood at 1.2%, higher than the target of 1.1%.
-Nevertheless, the company is confident to manage its NPL to be as previously estimated.
-In term of profit, the company has anticipated to attain its profit growth of 10% for this year, and for the first quarter it already achieved the profit of 1,589 MB, a 31% growth.
+For 2019, KTC targets no less than 15% credit card spending growth.
+Yet in the first half, credit card spending grew only 10.5%.
+The company has also targeted 10% portfolio growth, but growth was only at 7% (YoY) in the second quarter.
+Meanwhile, total portfolio NPL at the end of second quarter was 1.1%, in line with the target.
+In term of profit, the company has anticipated to attain its profit growth of 10% from last year, and for the first half of 2019 it already achieved the profit of 2,913 MB, a 16% growth.